akhilnaik123/Pizza-Sales/README.md

 # Pizza-Sales

-Project Included
+Project Scope:

- - Creating DataBase in MS SQL
+- Developed a Microsoft SQL database
- - Writting Querry in MS SQL
+- Formulated SQL queries
- - Creating Report
+- Generated reports
- - Importing Data into Power BI
+- Imported data into Power BI
- - Cleaning Data
- - Data Visualisation

-Objective of this Project was to Analyse Sales Done by Diffrent Pizza's with respect to Pizza Name and Pizza Catagory, Weekly/MonthlySales
--Weekly and Monthly Trends
--Best and Worst Pizza's
+- Conducted data cleaning
+- Executed data visualization
+The primary objective of this project was to analyze sales performance across various pizza types,considering factors such as pizza name and category.
+The analysis incorporated weekly and monthly sales trends, identifying the best and worst-performing pizzas.